F stop Chart (Aperture Stop Chart) Explained

 How to use the F Stop Chart? 😇

 You can’t use the same aperture values in all situations.
-Different aperture values need to be set in different situations and in different types of photography.
+You need to set different aperture values in different situations and for different types of photography.

 📷 Situation 1: Everything in Focus